JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ![Create new project 3](screen5.png)

 ### Update the wizard plugin
 The compose plugin version used in the wizard above may be out of date.
-Update the version of the plugin to the latest available.
-E.g. at time of writing that was kotlin 1.4.30 and compose plugin version 0.3.0-build152.
+Update the version of the plugin to the latest available by editing the build.gradle.kts file, finding and updating the version information as shown below.
+(In this example the latest versions were kotlin 1.4.30 and compose plugin version 0.3.0-build152.
+For the latest versions, see the JetBrains [Kotlin](https://github.com/JetBrains/kotlin/releases/tag/v1.4.30) and [compose-jb](https://github.com/JetBrains/compose-jb/tags) github sites.)
-Find and update this in the build.gradle.kts file.
 ```
 plugins {
     kotlin("jvm") version "1.4.30"